npfernandes/ensemblify/README.md

 To install the `ensemblify` package, you can follow these commands:

-1. Choose your current working directory where the `ensemblify` package will be installed.
+1. Choose your current working directory, where the `ensemblify` package will be installed.
 If you prefer, in your home directory you can create a new directory dedicated to the ensemblify installation and navigate into it by running:

     ```bash
     mkdir -p ~/ensemblify_installation